 - Cables, routing, and accessories

-After: Final station installed and running on production floor
+Final station installed and running on production floor:

 Results

-- Throughput increased from 5 → 120 packs per shift (24x improvement)
+- Line throughput improved from 5 to 120 packs per 8-hour shift